jzohrab/practicing-guitar/docs/part-4-examples/bach-prelude-in-c-major-BWV-846.rst

 Day 2: Repeat
 -------------

 The next day, I came back to the piece, and per :ref:`practicing_repertoire` I started again with the same measure, playing it to see if I had in fact mastered it.
-And I hadn’t.
+And I hadn't.
 I started my 20-minute timer, and practiced the exact same measure again, narrowing my scope to just the pull-offs.
 I had lots of hand tension I had to get rid of!

 .. vextab::